 The supposed positives are preached over and over by the companies that sell design contest listings, and a recent post from Steve at The Logo Factor freshened thoughts on the topic.
-He’s responding to a spec work debate (broken link removed, 2015) where George Ryan, the owner of eLogoContest.com, fights his corner.
+Steve was responding to a spec debate (broken link removed, 2015) where George Ryan, the owner of eLogoContest.com, was fighting his corner.

-Here’s an excerpt of the debate, with a few thoughts of my own.
+Here’s an excerpt, with a few thoughts of my own.

-“We regularly have “designers” attempting to pass off ripped work as their own, thanks to our viligant community of designers these “designers” are usually reported and banned within minutes of posting the work, let’s see that happen with a conventional studio!”
+“We regularly have ‘designers’ attempting to submit ripped-off work as their own, thanks to our viligant community of designers these ‘designers’ are usually reported and banned within minutes of posting the work, let’s see that happen with a conventional studio!”

 “On any logo design contest site, that’s ANY site that uses the contest model, I can guarantee that copied logos will eventually find their way into the submissions.
 To say that this happens ‘regularly’ at conventional studios, or with fairly established freelancers is, to be charitable, nonsense.
 It doesn’t.”

 I agree with Steve.
 That was an odd assumption for George to make.
-On many occasions Steve has seen his logos ripped off and submitted as contest entries.
+Steve has, on many occasions, seen his logos ripped-off and submitted to design contest website.

 “If you are starting out as a designer, or are having a dry spell, design contests can be a readily available way to bring in some quick cash.”

 “Judging by the number of contests that are abandoned without any winner being accepted, and the sheer volume of designers participating, the chance of an individual making any ‘quick cash’ is almost nil.
 Especially if they’re going to put any effort, and the required time, into their entries (which goes a long way to explaining why so many copied logos and purloined clip art designs make their way into submissions).”

 Design projects can take weeks or months to finish.
 Quick cash isn’t a term I’d use to describe effective design.